 The House of Representatives passed the bill earlier this month, so it now moves to President Donald Trump for his signature.

 At the invitation of Congressman Bradley Byrne (R-AL), Pastor Chris Bell from 3Circle Church in Fairhope delivered today’s opening prayer in the House of Representatives.

-Staff members from the Office of Congressman Bradley Byrne (R-AL) will hold office hours throughout Alabama’s First Congressional District between February 21st and February 23rd.
+Staff members from the Office of Congressman Bradley Byrne (R-AL) will hold office hours throughout Alabama’s First Congressional District on March 22nd and March 23rd.

-Congressman Bradley Byrne (R-AL) issued the following statement in response to Alabama Governor Robert Bentley appointing Luther Strange to the United States Senate.
+Congressman Bradley Byrne (R-AL) issued the following statement in response to President Donald Trump’s budget proposal for Fiscal Year 2018.